ThesisOrganization/prototype_simulation/utils/partop/README.md

 -modified aggregation rates as a set instead of a single element(from transition only to all 4 types).\
 16/10\
 -Removed line 9 containing probabilities for node types, moved it to each node.
 Instead of topology->probNodeCommandArray[type], topology->topArray[id node]->info->probCommandResponse.\
+17/10\
+-Added GETs for every information, some refactoring.